New York’s “Eataly,” Is Little Italy Under A Roof

 Photo: Brian Kachejian 2018

-Upon first entering the Eataly marketplace, I was struck with a smell that reminded me of the old neighborhood pork stores.
-It was that smell that one could never put a finger on.
-The aroma of dried meats hanging from the ceiling, fresh mozzarella, imported cheeses, simmering sauces and baked goods all blending together to create a smell of complete happiness.
+Upon first entering the Eataly marketplace, I was struck by a smell that reminded me of the old neighborhood pork stores.
+It was that smell that one could never quite put a finger on.
+The aroma of dried meats hanging from the ceiling, fresh mozzarella, imported cheeses, simmering sauces, and baked goods blended into a scent of complete happiness.

-New York’s Flatiron district Eatlay Marketplace features a combination of six restaurants.
-The Riso E Risotto restaurant features Northern Italian cuisine.
-Manzo Restaurant centers around brilliant cuts of beef.
-Baita Restaurant is located on the 14th floor offering an amazing view of New York City.
+New York’s Flatiron District Eataly marketplace features a combination of restaurants and counters.
+Riso e Risotto features Northern Italian cuisine.
+Manzo centers around brilliant cuts of beef.
+Baita is located on the rooftop level, offering an amazing view of New York City.
 La Pizza & La Pasta features luscious pasta dishes and pizza to die for.
-IL Pesce is for seafood lovers featuring the catch of the day and assorted seafood that is sold from their fresh seafood marketplace that is also housed at Eataly.
-La Piazza is one of the most interesting restaurants as it in centered in the heart of Eataly.
-The restaurant serves food from all its surrounding counters much like the La Piazza in Central Italy.
+Il Pesce is for seafood lovers, featuring the catch of the day and assorted seafood sold from the fresh seafood marketplace housed at Eataly.
+La Piazza is one of the most interesting restaurants because it is located in the heart of Eataly.
+The restaurant serves food from its surrounding counters, much like a piazza in Central Italy.

 One does not have to sit down at a restaurant in Eataly to enjoy some food.
-The New York Eataly marketplace also features many sit down counters that offer quick and incredibly delicious Italian food and pastry for those who want something quick, but life changing. (at least for the moment) Specialty counters at Eataly include Rosticceria e Panini featuring chicken, ribs, fresh breads and everything else under the Sun.
-Other great counters at Eataly consist of I Cannoli Di Eataly which the name speaks for itself.
-I had a cannoli with chocolate filling, chocolate iced sides and hazelnuts topped at the edges (see pic below) Simply indescribable, and definitely would put an end to your New Years diet.
+The New York Eataly marketplace also features many sit-down counters that offer quick and incredibly delicious Italian food and pastries for those who want something quick but life-changing, at least for the moment.
+Specialty counters at Eataly include Rosticceria e Panini, featuring chicken, ribs, fresh breads, and everything else under the sun.
+Other great counters at Eataly include I Cannoli Di Eataly, which speaks for itself.
+I had a cannoli with chocolate filling, chocolate-iced sides, and hazelnuts on top.
+Simply indescribable, and definitely something that would put an end to your New Year’s diet.

-I Cannoli Di Eataly Chocalate filled and hazelnut cannoli.
+I Cannoli Di Eataly chocolate filled and hazelnut cannoli.
 Photo: Brian Kachejian © 2018

 New York Eataly Italian marketplace